tobiayinmiro23/Newshub/README.md

 ```

-├── dist/               # THe npm build
+├── dist/                  # The npm build
 ├── public/
 │   └── image/             # Stores images accessible as static assets
 ├── src/                   # Main source code
 │   ├── assets/              # static files
 │   ├── components/          # Reusable UI components
 │   ├── components/ui/       # Reusable shadcn UI components
 │   ├── context/             # For global state management
 │   ├── data/                # For textual data
 │   ├── fetch/               # contains all the fetch requests made to different endpoints
 │   ├── lib/                 # shadcn helper for safely handling Tailwind CSS classes and preventing conflicts.
 │   ├── pages/                # Application screens
 │   ├── types/               # Contains all the types used
 │   ├── AllFiles.jsx         # Centralized imports and exports for easy access to all components and pages from a single file
 └── README.md               # Project documentation

 ```